syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Data-Binding.md

 # DataBinding

-TreeMap control supports data binding and it can be achieved using [`DataSource`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~DataSource.html) property.
+The TreeMap control supports data binding, and it can be achieved using the [`DataSource`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~DataSource.html) property.

-The [`DataSource`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~DataSource.html) property accepts the collection values as input.
-The following code illustrates you on how to bind a flat collection as datasource for TreeMap.
+The [`DataSource`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~DataSource.html) property accepts a collection of values as input.
+The following code sample demonstrates how to bind a flat collection as data source to TreeMap.

 {% tabs %}